What Are Longtail Keywords and How to Use Them

 Now that we've answered the question "what are long-tail keywords," it's time to move on to the next question: how do you find them?

 The best way to find long-tail keywords is to use a keyword research tool.
 There are a number of different keyword research tools available, but a lot of them are paid.
-Some of the paid ones are "Longtail Pro" and "Ahrefs".
+A very inexpensive and great tool I use a lot is Keywords Everywhere.
+An expensive (but great) tool is "Ahrefs".
 Both of these will give you a ton of longtail keyword suggestions.

 Here is an example on how to find longtail keywords using ahrefs.
 I typed in the keyword "boat anchor" in the keywords explorer section.
 When you click on "matching terms" you will get a list.
 This is a very small sample size but you can see that you'll get variations of the main keyword that are longtail.